kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 author: Eric Fung
 summary: All the data in KISSmetrics comes down to three groups - people, events and properties.
 ---
-All the data in KISSmetrics is in the form of one of three items: **people**, **events** and **properties**.
-In short, these indicate who your users are, what they do, and additional information about them.
+All the data in KISSmetrics is in the form **people**, **events** and **properties**.
+In short, these indicate who your users are, what they do, and additional information about them (which lets you group similar people together).

 ![Simple API][simple-api]

 ## People

 The core unit in KISSmetrics is a person, and we really do mean a ***person*** -- a human being, not a unique visit or a session.
-We strive to make your data intelligible across a lot of people, but in the end, it's possible to see data for each individual person.
+You may often be looking at aggregate reports of user behavior, but at the end of the day, it's possible to see data for each individual person.

-People are represented by "**identities**".
-A person can be represented by one or more identities:
+People are represented by "**identities**", usually more than one.
+There are two types:

-* *Anonymous identities* are placeholders to represent a new person you don't know much about.
-You know that this is a new person who visited your site or installed your application, but they haven't signed up for an account, or subscribed to your newsletter, etc.
-* *Named identities* are IDs that are meaningful to you.
-Some examples include email addresses, usernames, Facebook IDs, or some other account ID.
-You choose what type of named identity to represent your customers.
-When your customer creates an account, logs in, or subscribes to your newsletters, you have a more tangible piece of information to represent that *person*.

-### API Example for Identifying People

-Set up identities by using the [`identify` command][identify].
-An example JavaScript Library call could look like this:

-{% highlight js %}
-// This is just a demonstration
-_kmq.push(['identify', 'mister.roboto']);
-{% endhighlight %}

-Realistically, though, you would write the API call to look at your available code and substitute in the appropriate value.
-Something like this:

-{% highlight js+ruby %}
-// This is just a demonstration
-_kmq.push(['identify', '<%=SessionDetails.UserName%>']);
-{% endhighlight %}

-The details for saving identities can vary, depending on how you're sending us us data.
-To read more on the topic, please see [Understanding Identities][id-management].

----
+* ***Named Identities***: a *recognizable* word or phrase that represents a person:
+  * `foo@example.com`
+  * `User #12345`
+  * `Facebook ID #67890`
+* ***Anonymous Identities***: a *randomly-generated* string that represents a person before you know who they are:
+  * `y75Fe33597qBqkR4obZZYV+wF3Y=`
+  * `6j1KH1zrwBS6T2iIsixvpfnCnxY=`

+When KISSmetrics is appropriately implemented, you can follow a person's lifecycle with your product from when they were just any other visitor to when they finally sign up and repeatedly log in.

 ## Events

-People perform ***events*** in your site or application.
-Think of events as *actions* your users do.
+People interact with your site or application.
+Think of **events** as the *actions* your users do.
 For example:

 * Started a browsing session (`Visited Site`)
 * `Saw homepage`